-What I Ate When I Gave Birth in Japan
+Postpartum Food in Japan: What I Ate After I Gave Birth

 This is quite different from the West, where hospital food is something inpatients normally don’t look forward to.
-Sometime last year, a post on Reddit became viral when a foreign woman who lived in a more rural part of Japan gave birth and posted the gourmet food she had at the hospital.
-People outside of Japan were envious, some commenting that they wished they had given birth in Japan or had the opportunity to do so.
+I often hear about people outside of Japan being envious, some commenting that they wished they had given birth in Japan or had the opportunity to do so.

 Ginger pork with shishito, pickled vegetables, vegetable juice, rice, and green tea.
 The ginger pork was actually really fantastic and probably the best thing I ate during my stay.